 Cains vets have had enquiries from our clients and media about the severity of the tick season this year. there have been reports of a record tick season across Eastern Australia.

-Fortunately for Cairns Pets, we have actually had a fairly quiet tick season this year.
+Cairns Pets, we have actually had a fairly quiet tick season this year.

 We normally see ticks at greatest numbers in the dry season (too much rain reduces the numbers of adult paralysis ticks) and this year has been too wet for record numbers.